kamushadenes/chloe/README.md

 ### Disclaimer

 There are some rushed parts of the code, and some parts that are not very well documented.
-You can also find a lot of TODOs scattered around the codebase and some duplicated code too.
+You can also find a few TODOs scattered around the codebase and some duplicate code too.

 Feel free to open an issue if you have any questions, or even better, open a pull request!